rhyolight/numenta-web/packages/numenta.com/pages/blog/2018/05/25/how-grid-cells-map-space.md

 <h2>A Simulation of Grid Cells in Action</h2>

 <p>
-    <a onclick="toggleSim(true)">Click here</a> to start the interactive visualization below, where you can see an object moving through a 2-dimensional space, which wraps at the edges.
+    <a onclick="toggleSim(true)">Click or touch here</a> to start the interactive visualization below, where you can see an object moving through a 2-dimensional space, which wraps at the edges.
 This 2D space is being mapped by 3 grid cells (<a onclick="showOnly('red')">red</a>, <a onclick="showOnly('blue')">blue</a>, and <a onclick="showOnly('green')">green</a>).
 The color splotches are each grid cell's firing fields, or the locations in the space where the cell has fired recently in response to the object's location.
 These spikes fade away as they are replaced with new firings as the object moves through the space.
 </p>

 <p>